brycie-boy/The_Cosmos/Inbox scrap.md

 Highlight(pink) - Location 5517

 Since there is no more clinging to the five aggregates, and no more craving for fresh experience through a new set of aggregates, the occurrence of the aggregates comes to an end and cannot continue.
-The process of the five aggregates is “extinguished” (the literal meaning of Nibbāna).5
+The process of the five aggregates is “extinguished” (the literal meaning of Nibbāna).

 Highlight(pink) - Location 5520